rmsolgi/TensorLearn/README.md

 tensorlearn.tucker_hosvd(tensor, epsilon)
 ```

-This implementation of Tucker decomposition determines the rank automatically based on a given error bound HOSVD algorithm.
+This implementation of Tucker decomposition determines the rank automatically based on a given error bound using HOSVD algorithm.
 Therefore the user does not need to specify the rank.
 Instead the user specifies an upper error bound (epsilon) which bounds the error of the decomposition uisng Frobenius norm.

 ### Arguments
 - tensor < array >: The given tensor to be decomposed.